 Some health conditions can cause increased shedding.
 That’s why it’s a good idea to take your dog to the vet if they start shedding more than usual.
 Increased shedding can indicate any number of health problems, so it’s better to be safe than sorry.

-Up to a point, yes, dog food can help reduce shedding.
+Up to a point, yes, dog foods for shedding can certainly help.
 Nothing can stop shedding entirely.
 However, the right dog food can help lessen how much your dog sheds.

 The best thing to do is to see how much your dog sheds on a normal basis.
 Then, look for signs that they’re shedding more than that.